mengxinayan/OSTEP-note-homework-code/ch8/homework/simulation/README.md

 ### 8.5

+> 5. Given a system with a quantum length of 10 ms in its highest queue, how often would you have to boost jobs back to the highest priority level (with the `-B` flag) in order to guarantee that a single long-running (and potentially-starving) job gets at least 5% of the CPU?

 200ms.
 Because the problem requires a job to occupy at least 5% of the CPU, and the highest queue time slice is 10ms, so at least every 10 / 5% = 200ms to boost job back to the highest priority.

 ### 8.6

+> 6. One question that arises in scheduling is which end of a queue to add a job that just finished I/O; the `-I` flag changes this behavior for this scheduling simulator.
+Play around with some workloads and see if you can see the effect of this flag.

 Use `-I` flag will pause current running job, start such job that just finished I/O.